Asymptotic Power Utility-Based Pricing and Hedging: Abstract

 \section{Abstract}

-Kramkov and S\^irbu \cite{kramkov.sirbu.06, kramkov.sirbu.06b} have shown that first-order approximations of power utility-based prices and hedging strategies can be computed by solving a mean-variance hedging problem under a specific equivalent martingale measure and relative to a suitable numeraire.
-In order to avoid the introduction of an additional state variable necessitated by the change of numeraire, we propose an alternative representation in terms of the original numeraire.
+Kramkov and S\^irbu \cite{kramkov.sirbu.06, kramkov.sirbu.06b} have shown that first-order approximations of power utility-based prices and hedging strategies for a small number of claims can be computed by solving a mean-variance hedging problem under a specific equivalent martingale measure and relative to a suitable numeraire.
+For power utilities, we propose an alternative representation that avoids the change of numeraire.
 More specifically, we characterize the relevant quantities using semimartingale characteristics similarly as in \v{C}ern\'y and Kallsen \cite{cerny.kallsen.05} for mean-variance hedging.
-These results are illustrated by applying them to exponential L\'evy processes and stochastic volatility models of Barndorff-Nielsen and Shephard type \cite{barndorff.shephard.01}.\\
+These results are illustrated by applying them to exponential L\'evy processes and stochastic volatility models of Barndorff-Nielsen and Shephard type \cite{barndorff.shephard.01}.
+We find that asymptotic utility-based hedges are virtually independent of the investor's risk aversion.
+Moreover, the price adjustments compared to the Black-Scholes model turn out to be almost linear in the investor's risk aversion, and surprisingly small unless very high levels of risk aversion are considered.\\

-Key words: Utility-based pricing and hedging, incomplete markets, mean-variance hedging, numeraire, semimartingale characteristics
+Key words: utility-based pricing and hedging, incomplete markets, mean-variance hedging, numeraire, semimartingale characteristics